- Tesla design finesse

 The 2018 Tesla Model 3 promises Tesla chic at mass-market prices, at least when less expensive versions arrive, but build quality should be any buyer’s biggest worry.

 The 2018 Tesla Model 3 is the car intended to take the Silicon Valley electric-car maker to the next level of volume: hundreds of thousands of cars a year.
 Its long and bumpy path to mass production started in July 2017 and has continued well into 2018, with just a few thousand delivered in its first six months.
-Two versions have been announced: the Long Range model with 310 miles of rated range, and the standard Model 3 with 220 miles.
+Several versions have been announced: the Long Range model with 310 miles of rated range, the standard Model 3 with 220 miles, a coming all-wheel-drive version, and a performance variant that also includes all-wheel drive.

 We were able to spend several hours and cover more than 100 miles in a Model 3 Long Range version, varying highway cruising with twisty mountain roads and stop-and-go suburban errand duty.
 Despite multiple and glaring quality problems, the Model 3 essentially delivers on the promise of a lower-priced Tesla with 200 or 300 miles of range.
 As of spring 2018, only the priciest Long Range models are being delivered, so those who really want the $35,000 base Model 3 will wait many months, perhaps more than a year, to take delivery.